SahityaRoy/Hacktoberfest_Practice_Contribution/README.md

 ## How to contribute

-1. # Start the Repo and then Fork the project
+1. # Start the Repository and then Fork the project
-2. Make any changes in your forked repo
+2. Make any changes in your forked repository
-3. On this repo, click `Pull Requests` and raise a `Pull Request` selecting your fork on the right drop down
+3. On this repository, click `Pull Requests` and raise a `Pull Request` selecting your fork on the right drop down

 Questions can be asked by raising an `Issue`.

-## How to clone repo and make changes locally
+## How to clone repository and make changes locally

 ```
   click on the clone button (green in colour).
 This gives you a copy of the project.
 Its now yours to play around with
 ```

 - Using git on your local machine.
-Do this to download the forked copy of this repo to your computer
+Do this to download the forked copy of this repository to your computer

 ```
   git clone https://github.com/yourGithubUsername/Hacktoberfest_Practice_Contribution